paulocesar/horizon-old/README.md

 ### Install

 First, install and run **MongoDB**.
 I suggest you google It =).
-Then create a project folder and run:
+Then create a project folder and execute:

     mkdir sample; cd sample
     npm install horizon